-Ethiopian cuisine is one of my absolute favourites.
+Ethiopian cuisine is one of my absolute favorites.
 I love everything about it.
-I love the wonderful flavours, and the fact that it is a sharing meal so I can try many different dishes.
-I even love the fact that you basically get to eat with pancake instead of a fork.
+The wonderful flavors, the fact that it is a sharing meal so I can try many different dishes.
+I even love eating with teff injera instead of a fork!

-There is only one thing that makes going out for Ethiopian food difficult… the fact that it is pretty darn spicy.
-At the moment I live with children who seem to melt from the tiniest bit of heat.
-What is a foodie to do?
+There is only one thing that makes going out for Ethiopian food difficult… the fact that I can’t find anywhere that makes injera without wheat.
+What is a gluten-free foodie to do?

-The answer, of course, is learn to cook Ethiopian food at home!
+The answer, of course, is to learn to cook Ethiopian food at home!

 - Prep Time: 10 minutes